Taking our responsibility seriously

 In 2010, we signed the Danish Charter for More Women in Management, which obliges us to set targets for the number of women we retain and recruit for the Group's management positions.
 The target is 22% women in the Group's top management.

 Our work to ensure diversity is comprehensive and serious.
 It is not just a matter of appointing a woman to the Executive Board.
 Increasing the number women in management is a large challenge – not only at Danske Bank but also at the large majority of Danish companies – and we are working hard to address this by developing talented female leaders.

-At the Danske Bank Group, we believe that responsible behaviour is a precondition for long-term value creation in a company.
+At Danske Bank Group, we believe that responsible behaviour is a precondition for long-term value creation in a company.
 As a financial services provider, we are aware that this has special relevance in the investment of our own and our customers’ funds.
 Since 2008, we have had a process that ensures that we do not make investments in companies that violate international principles such as human rights, labour rights and environmental conventions.
-The Danske Bank Group has also endorsed the UN’s Principles for Responsible Investment.
+Danske Bank Group has also endorsed the UN’s Principles for Responsible Investment.

 Screening investment portfolios

 Danske Bank screens its investment portfolios according to a number of internationally recognised standards and guidelines for human rights, arms, working conditions, the environment and anti-corruption.
 The screening is performed by Ethix SRI Advisors, which is an independent, specialised SRI consultant.